triplepoint/web_development_vm_how_to/docs/development_vm.md

-# BUILD A NEW DEVELOPMENT VIRTUAL MACHINE
+# Build a Development Virtual Machine
 ## Introduction
 The goal here is to build a development virtual machine that can support PHP web development.
 While I'm aiming to keep this generally useful to anyone doing PHP web development, there are places where I install tools or make configuration choices that specifically support my projects.
 Be aware that there will need to be some improvization on your part if you want this guide to work for you.